rever0f/j2c/README.md

 - lthumb lmiddle-Super

 The buttons may need to be altered for your keyboard.
-I have it set for numpad homerow and left for thumb for left hand.
+I have it set for numpad homerow(456+) and left arrow for thumb for left hand.
 The right hand is on its home row(asdf) and the space key is shift.

 Added the -f option for file currently the only